shopware/shopware/src/Docs/Resources/current/4-how-to/330-storefront-assets.md

-[titleEn]: <>(Using custom CSS and Javascript in the Storefront)
+[titleEn]: <>(Using custom CSS and JavaScript in the Storefront)
 [metaDescriptionEn]: <>(Quite often your plugin will have to change a few templates for the Storefront.
 Those might require custom stylings to look neat and a few lines of javascript, to add special functionality.
 This How To will explain how this is done.)

 Quite often your plugin will have to change a few templates for the Storefront.
-Those might require custom stylings to look neat and a few lines of javascript, to add special functionality.
+Those might require custom stylings to look neat and a few lines of JavaScript, to add special functionality.
 This How To will explain how this is done.

 ## Setup